SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/03/29/biogas-bladder-scrubber.md

 A cross-connection is “any actual or potential connection between a potable water system and any source of pollution or contamination” (CSA, 2011).

-That is what this program is targeting..
+That is what this program is targating..
 "..plan includes creating a Backflow Prevention Program and passing a Backflow Prevention By-Law to enforce the program"